greatkay-olowo/RPS-App/README.md

 2. Rock beat Scissors
 3. Scissors Beat Paper

-I also added the algorithm that detarmines the computer choices in Python
+I also added the algorithm that detarmines the computer choices